Published Updated

 Commute, schools, city rhythm, and neighborhood feel shape long-term fit.

-Down payment and reserves 25%
+Down payment and cash reserves Know your cash

 Data source: CFPB preapproval letter guide, Fannie Mae mortgage affordability calculator